canopy-js/canopy-js/README.md

 I'm referencing it to bring it here.
 So most hyperlinks should import, not redirect.

-#### 7. Memory requires hierarchy, so content should be hierarchial
+#### 7. Memory requires hierarchy, so data should be hierarchial

 Most articles are lists.
 One idea, and another idea.
 But it is hard to remember lists.
-When you read an article, it is very hard to reconstruct what you read.
+When you read, it's hard to reconstruct what you read.
 What is easy to remember?
 Hierarchy.
 Here is a thing.
 It has a few parts.
 Here is a part.
 It has a few parts.
 Each entity brings to mind another, which becomes the next query.